 The campus is in historic downtown Farmington, just a short walk away from coffee shops, funky stores, restaurants, banks, bookstores, a multi-screen movie theater and a whole lot more.
 Our perfect location combines the active outdoor lifestyle with the arts & smarts of a small college town.

-With enrollment at around 1,800 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very attractive price — providing a tremendous college education value in a spectacular natural setting.
+With enrollment at around 1,600 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very affordable price — providing a tremendous college value in a spectacular natural setting.

 Established in 1864 as Maine’s first public institution of higher education, the University of Maine at Farmington is a founding member of The Council of Public Liberal Arts Colleges (COPLAC) an exclusive national group of public colleges and universities committed to providing superior liberal arts and sciences education.

 Who is the University of Maine at Farmington?

 - A Nationally Ranked public university, recognized for its academic excellence, educational value and inclusion.

 - An Outdoorsy college located in the heart of world-class skiing and snowboarding, hiking and mountain biking, kayaking and rafting.

 - An Affordable, high-quality, residential college.
 Just $21,959 per year for Maine residents.
 As low as $28,169 per year for non-Maine residents — that’s tuition, fees, room & board.